dmMaze/BallonsTranslator/README_EN.md

 # Usage

-Windows users can download Ballonstranslator-x.x.x-core.7z from [腾讯云](https://share.weiyun.com/xoRhz9i4) or [Google Drive](https://drive.google.com/drive/folders/1uElIYRLNakJj-YS0Kd3r3HE-wzeEvrWd?usp=sharing) and extract it to a folder named BallonTranslator, also download Ballonstranslator-x.x.x-patch.7z if there is any and extract it to the same folder.
+Windows users can download Ballonstranslator-x.x.x-core.7z from [One Drive](https://1drv.ms/u/s!AlBRd6SKRepfapXEdiIFun72Bls?e=onUera) and extract it to a folder named BallonTranslator, also download Ballonstranslator-x.x.x-patch.7z if there is any and extract it to the same folder.

 ## Run the source code